 “If you don’t like it, there’s a simple solution,” White said.
 “Go start your own MMA organization.
 No barrier to entry.
 Knock yourself out.
 Pay ’em whatever you want to pay ’em.
 It’s been done before.
 How’s it worked out for other guys?
 Not well.
 Mind your business.”

 That sounds like a whole lot of fun.
-Water slides, ice cream, and roller coasters on a summer day type of fun — if you happen to be White, the UFC, and its investors.
+Water slides, ice cream, and roller coasters on a summer day type of fun — if you happen to be the UFC and White.
 The UFC is no different than any other league, organization, or business.
 The main concern is not to be fair to its labor force.
 What is paramount is to maximize profit.

 Decades ago, the MLB was brought kicking and screaming into a world without the reserve clause.
 Lawsuits were filed against both the NBA and NFL to get free agency.
 The Ali Act is a law passed by the United States government that requires boxing promoters to reveal how much money they are receiving from the fighters.
 There is a movement to apply that act to all combat sports, but, according to Raimondi, the UFC has “spent hundreds of thousands of dollars lobbying against it.”